abhay702/InfoAssist/README.md

 InfoAssist Bot streamlines the retrieval of frequently asked questions in the workplace, allowing employees to quickly access necessary information without consulting senior staff or colleagues.
 Housed within a Docker container, it is scalable and maintainable across different infrastructures.

-**Currently in use at the ONGC BKC office**, InfoAssist Bot provides quick answers to common queries, enhancing operational efficiency and productivity.
+**Currently in use at the Oil and Natural Gas Corportaion(ONGC) BKC office**, InfoAssist Bot provides quick answers to common queries, enhancing operational efficiency and productivity.

 ## Features